 - Comfortable in the woodshop

-Shop Assistants are expected to have a positive, safety-oriented attitude and willingness and ability to guide Cub Scout age youth.
+Shop Assistants are expected to have a positive, safety-oriented attitude and willingness and ability to guide Scout age youth.
 Shop Assistants will organize arriving Scouts, give safety briefings, guide Scouts through the initial work stations, and may assist with certain tasks (instruction provided).
-Shop Assistants should be willing to assist with 3 or more sessions (3-4 hours) during the December to February time period.
+Shop Assistants should be willing to assist with one or two sessions (3-4 hours) per month.